andrew1007/mrfa-demo/article/part1.md

 };
 ```

 Here are how the render cycle speed changes, as the number of iterations increases.
 Any responsiveness slower than 50 ms is typically considered to be intrusive to the user experience.
+The unoptimized app almost immediately hurts the user experience.

 |Iterations | Optimized (ms)   | Unoptimized (ms) |
 |-----------|------------------|------------------|